Google AI Shopping Graphic Image

 Structured Headings

-Proper HTML use with structured heading tags (H1, H2, H3) improves the order and clarity of your webpages.
-It helps with accessibility, SEO tools, and visual scannability.
-Each page should use a single H1 that communicates its purpose clearly.
-Supporting headings should break content into digestible parts to help businesses guide users through relevant content.
+Proper HTML with structured heading tags H1, H2, and H3 improves the order and clarity of your webpages.
+It helps with accessibility and scannability.
+Use a single H1 that communicates the page purpose clearly.
+Supporting headings should break content into digestible parts.

 Image Alt Tags

-Alt text plays a major role in accessibility and image SEO.
+Alt text supports accessibility and image SEO.
 Include descriptive alt tags with keywords where appropriate, and make sure the images support the content.
-Avoid generic phrases and use descriptive visuals and file names.
-These small techniques can increase your presence in image-based SERPs and boost ecommerce visibility.
+Avoid generic phrases and use descriptive file names.

 Product Pages

-Product pages are the heart of an e-commerce website.
+Product pages sit at the heart of an ecommerce website.
 They need strong content, customer reviews, clear photos, and helpful data markup.
 Include detailed product descriptions, key features, and benefits using natural language.
-Support each product with ratings, structured data, and UGC.
+Support each product with ratings, structured data, and user generated content.
 Include alt text on all product images, and make sure schema and HTML markup are present for indexing.
-This is the beginning of the buying journey for many consumers, and a critical part of the research phase.

-Category pages often get neglected, but they’re vital for search engine optimisation.
-Add 100–150 words of keyword-rich text above the fold and consider expanded content below the product grid.
-Use videos or visuals to support key messages.
-This helps communicate to search engines the purpose and relevance of the page, especially in complex e-commerce websites with a lot of SKUs.
+Category pages are vital for search.
+Add a short block of keyword rich text near the top and consider expanded content below the product grid.
+Use video or visuals to support key messages.
+This helps search engines understand the purpose and relevance of the page, especially on large sites with many SKUs.

-Customer reviews add unique, constantly updated content to your pages.
+Customer reviews add unique, regularly updated content to your pages.
 Ratings build trust and offer natural keyword inclusion.
-UGC is a proven way to improve bounce rates, boost search trends, and support conversion strategies.
-Highlight this content using schema to unlock rich results in search engine rankings.
+Highlight this content using schema to unlock rich results.

-Structured data or schema helps Google and other engines understand your site better.
-Use product schema to mark up pricing, availability, ratings, and customer reviews.
-Proper data markup enhances your ecommerce store's signals and improves chances of appearing in enhanced search listings.
+Structured data helps search engines understand your site better.
+Use Product schema to mark up pricing, availability, ratings, and reviews.
+Proper markup improves your chances of appearing in enhanced search listings.

 Canonical Tags